jhsandell/JonstrupInchworm/themachine.md

 of __2D delta (x- and y-axis) and 1D cartesian (z-axis)__.
 And almost at the same time I discovered [Paulo Gonçalves Tuga](http://www.openbuilds.com/builds/reprap-tuga.390/).
 - Instead of a Scott-Russel linkage i decided to implement a parallelogram.
-Any fans sitting at the effector hotend would induce some torque when the head rotates.
+Any fans sitting at the effector hotend would induce some gyro torque when the head rotates.
 It might not be much, but I intuitively liked this better.
 - Two carriages share one rail.
 The stepper motors and drive belts fit easily side-by-side on the same rail.
 It just a design challenge to make unique parts all over the place.
+The carriages fit the square tube tightly and slides without any bushings, and without lubrication.
 - The Z-axis is a regular cartesian rail with stepper motors and a M5 leadscrew.
 I printed the bushing in nylon and tapped it manually, hoping that it would be a low friction solution.
 Later I might change this to a TR8x2 trapez leadscrew.
 I just have to by a TR8x2 TAP from Ebay.
   - by the way: the Z-axis might be _any height_.
 Just buy two longer leadscrews and 2020 aluminium tubes.
 - The parallellogram construction might also be a problem: the effector and hotend assembly induces torque on the X-rail.
-So the z-axis might be lower at one Y-position than another.
+So the z-position might vary depending on Y-position.
-- The max print speed is as usual determined by the heater.
+- The max print speed is as usual determined by the heaters ability to melt the plastic, as well as the steps-per-second rate of the controller .
 And print quality is determined by the vibrations dependent on the accelleration and stiffness of the machine.
 - The cooling fan (in the E3D hotend) should blow the heat away from all plastic parts.
 At the same time it can also function as a structural part, holding the hotend to the effector arm.